★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 Will the report hold up if the developer pushes back?

-Reports follow the CONQUAS standard with photo evidence and structured severity, already in the format your developer requires.
+Reports follow the CONQUAS workmanship standard, with photo evidence, location, and structured severity for every item.
+We set the register out so it transfers straight into HDB's defects feedback channel or your developer's own defect form.
 Documented and dated this way, the findings are harder to dismiss and don't need reformatting if a disagreement arises.

 Do you offer follow-up after the inspection?